 Android Oreo can select text on screen with a bit more intelligence, if you tap and hold on a recognizable bit of text (like a phone number), then Android can automatically highlight the whole lot for you.

 This feature includes a smart action that will depend on the type of text you have selected like select an URL and Android 8.0 Oreo will suggest operating it in chrome.

 If you select any number then it shows dialer.

 Google is extending its autofill tech beyond Chrome and into apps.

 It’s a pain having to type in your information, such as addresses, usernames, and even passwords on forms in apps and on the web.
-Android O makes it more cooler and easier by allowing the OS to autofill your info across apps and the web like chrome auto fill feature.
+Android O makes it cooler and easier by allowing the OS to autofill your info across apps and the web like the chrome auto-fill feature.

 5 ) Google Play Protect